Save Extra Cost & Increase Your ROI Buy Now

 spiral model for software development

 The spiral model for software development is the best-chosen software model for risky, extensive and complicated projects.
-In its graphical representation, it looks like a spiral net with many loops.
-However, the number of loops depends on the project type and requirements.
-Each loop in the spiral model is also a phase of the software development process.
+The visual representation of this process looks like a spiral net with many loops.
+The number of loops depends on the project type and requirements.
+Each loop in the spiral model has four main phases of the software development process.

-Initially, Barry Boehm mentioned the spiral model in one of his papers, “Spiral Model of Software Development and Enhancement,” in 1986.
-The spiral method software development process is a combination of the iterative development model and waterfall model in software engineering.
+American software engineer Barry Boehm mentioned the spiral model in one of his papers, “Spiral Model of Software Development and Enhancement,” in 1986.
+The spiral method for the software development process combines the iterative development model and specific elements of the waterfall model for software engineering.

 The spiral model for software development starts with collecting a small set of requirements and goes through a small development phase.
-Unlike the waterfall model, software engineering terms have the freedom to add any functionality at any increasing spiral phase.
+Unlike the waterfall model, the spiral model can add functionality at any increasing spiral phase.

 what is spiral model for software development